mahnoorfatimafaizi/Milestone2-Basic-UI-Design-using-Tailwind-CSS/README.md

-# Milestone2-Basic-UI-Design-with-Custom-CSS
+# Milestone2-Basic-UI-Design-with-Tailwind-CSS
 Governor Sindh Initiative for Generative AI, Web 3, and Metaverse Tech

 ## Assignment 1:
-### Build a simple multi-page website using React Components and Custom CSS
+### Build a simple multi-page website using React Components and Tailwind CSS